Getting started

 Pregnant women

-The NICE NG3 guideline on gestational diabetes recommends an OGTT at 24–28 weeks, which requires fasting.
-Pregnant women should drink plenty of water and bring food for immediately after the test.
-If morning sickness makes fasting difficult, speak to your midwife about timing.
+The NICE NG3 guideline recommends an OGTT at 24–28 weeks, which needs fasting.
+Drink water and bring food for after.
+If morning sickness makes it hard, ask your midwife about timing.

 Children